 Kanazawa Station is very well organized and easy to navigate.
 As well as the railway station, the station building also houses shops, restaurants, a tourist information center and other facilities.
-However, the railway offices, ticket machines and ticket gates are all in one clearly contained area so you won’t find it hard to find your way.
+The railway offices, ticket machines and ticket gates are all in one clearly contained area on the south side of the main concourse.
 In this article we will introduce the general layout of the station and show you where to catch your train.

 The entrance to Kanazawa Station on the east side of the building